Japanese corvette Amagi: Operational history

 With heightened tensions with Joseon dynasty Korea after the assassination of several members of the Japanese embassy in the Imo Incident, Amagi was assigned to patrols off the Korean coast as a show of force in the summer of 1882, with Lieutenant Tōgō Heihachirō as executive officer.

 Tōgō later was captain of Amagi in 1884, when it became the first Japanese warship to ascend the Yangzi River in China, making a port call at the treaty port at Wuhan.
-He also observed French naval operations off of Taiwan during the Sino-French War of 1884-1885.
+He also observed French naval operations off Taiwan during the Sino-French War of 1884-1885.

 Amagi saw combat service in the First Sino-Japanese War of 1894-1895 under the command of Lieutenant Commander Nashiba Tokioki, at the Battle of Lushunkou, Battle of Weihaiwei and the Battle of Yalu River.
 After the war, Amagi was re-designated as a second-class gunboat, and was used for coastal patrol duties.
 At that time, she underwent refit in Kobe.
 During the Russo-Japanese War, Amagi was assigned to be a guard ship at Yokohama port, however, before the end of the war she was declared obsolete and was struck from the navy list on 14 June 1905.

 On 24 November 1908, the demilitarized hulk was sold to the Toba Shosen Gakkō, the predecessor of the Toba National College of Maritime Technology, where she was used as a training vessel.
 Her eventual fate is unknown.